-6.9.4.1 The contents of a Type L Path Table identified in a Primary Volume Descriptor shall be identical with the contents of any other Type L Path Table identified in a Primary Volume Descriptor on a volume of the same Volume Group.
+The contents of a type L path table identified in a primary volume descriptor shall be identical to the contents of any other type L path table identified in a primary volume descriptor on a volume of the same volume group.

-The contents of a Type M Path Table identified in a Primary Volume Descriptor shall be identical with the contents of any other Type M Path Table identified in a Primary Volume Descriptor on a volume of the same Volume Group.
+The contents of a type M path table identified in a primary volume descriptor shall be identical to the contents of any other type M path table identified in a primary volume descriptor on a volume of the same volume group.